Tips and tricks to help you find cheap flights from London to Malta

 Because of the warm climate, Malta is a genuine year-round destination, although the winter months can see more storms and cloudy days.
 Expect searing hot temperatures in high summer (around July and August), but Malta's major tourist season lasts from April through to October.
 Experience some local culture by visiting during Catholic festivities at Easter or Christmas or attend the Mnarja (harvest festival) at the end of June.
 You can also find local village festivals throughout the year.

-Things to know before you head to Malta
+What is important to know before you travel to Malta?

 Firstly, Malta is made up of a number of islands.
 Malta itself is by far the largest and busiest.
 Then there is sleepy Gozo and Comino - the smallest and most unspoilt, which is mostly a nature reserve.
 On the main island, be sure to visit the UNESCO Heritage listed capital, Valletta.
 During your stay, expect to encounter lower prices than most of Europe for food and travel.
 In Malta, a restaurant meal will set you back around EUR 10.